buhrmi/buhrmi/README.md

 One of these startups is [Shitcoin Society](https://www.shitcoinsociety.com), and its very first product: [Shitcoin Swap](https://www.shitcoinswap.com).

+Another one is [VIBE](https://vibe.buhrmi.de), a music festival brand for electronic dance music.

 Oh, and if you like drum n bass, you should come over to my [Twitch channel](https://twitch.com/therealbuhrmi) where I sometimes do IRL jungling streams.

 ## Projects